What can we expect on a typical day?

 Transfers to the launch sites.

 All meals from dinner on the first day to our farewell dinner on the last night.
 House wine or bottled water is included.
 You may select fine wines from the wine list but these are not included.

-Bed and breakfast quinta accommodations in double bed rooms for the nights.
+Bed and breakfast accommodations in single or double or twin bed rooms for the nights.